Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Connections with Demazure modules and Affine Deligne-Lusztig varieties

 \end{proof}

-So far we study the dimensions intersections of the Iwahori orbits and $U^-$ orbits in the affine flag variety by focusing on the fact that the affine flag variety is a $G/B$ bundle over the affine Grassmannian.
+So far we have studied the dimensions of generalized MV cycles in the affine flag variety by focusing on the fact that the affine flag variety is a $G/B$ bundle over the affine Grassmannian.
+On the other hand, in the future we would like to think more about their moment polytopes in the alcove lattice following the techniques developed in \cite{Kam1}, and extract more geometric information from that.
+We end this paper by stating a conjecture about Iwahori MV cycles and generalized MV cycles.

-On the other hand, we could also think more about the picture of alcoves.
-In previous sections, we developed some techniques of calculating/estimating the dimensions of certain projective schemes in the affine Grassmannian or the affine flag variety by looking at $T-$equivariant moment polytopes.